 Users shall not participate in activities that may alter the integrity, function, or security of the LAN or computer resources.
 This includes physical misuse, alteration of software or downloading executable files from the Internet (unless instructed by faculty or staff), or, the creation or installation of user-owned software programs onto Lake Region computer equipment.
 This includes all forms of computer games not approved for use.

 Users shall not represent themselves as another individual in electronic communication.
 The use of anonymous re-mailers is prohibited.
-Sending chain e-mail is prohibited.
+Sending chain e-mails is prohibited.

 Users should be aware that logs are created tracking Internet and e-mail use.
 These logs are primarily used for security purposes but may also be used to enforce computer usage policies.

-All computers or other electronic equipment attached to the LRSC computer network must be registered and approved by LRSC ITS Department prior to being connected to the network.
+All computers or other electronic equipment attached to the LRSC computer network must be registered and approved by the LRSC ITS Department before being connected to the network.

 Use of Lake Region's computer equipment contrary to this policy will result in: